 In the same way as translating your services you can translate the events.

-Go to the Events page, open one of the existing events or create a new one, and beside the event name you will see a “Translate” option.
+Go to the Events page, open one of the existing events or create a new one, and next to the event name, you will see a “Translate” option.

-Once you’ve translated the name go down to translate the event description in the same way.
+Once you’ve translated the name proceed further to translate the event description in the same way.

 Once you finish with all these you can start using Amelia on a multilingual website.